Management Statement of Case

 Witnesses have the right to bring someone with them for support.
-This is normally a Trade Union Representative/Professional organisation.
+This is normally a Trade Union/Professional Organisation Representative.
 They should only be present for their specific point.

-Both parties will be advised in advance not just of the composition of the Panel but the names of witnesses who have been called, who else may be in attendance including any Observer.
+NB: Both parties will be advised in advance not just of the composition of the Disciplinary Panel but the names of witnesses who have been called, who else may be in attendance including any observer.